coveooss/platform-sdk/README.md

 ```

 ### Push identities in batch
-If possible, you should push the identity in batch.
+For overall performance, it is better to push your identities in batches.
 ```csharp
 PermissionIdentity member1 = new PermissionIdentity(@"acme\member1", PermissionIdentityType.User);
 PermissionIdentity member2 = new PermissionIdentity(@"acme\member2", PermissionIdentityType.User);